-Issued: Sep 17th, 2021
+Issued: Nov 1st, 2021

 If it is necessary to add an IP-based rule to your firewall in order to allow traffic to reach the Contrast SaaS system, you will need to add the new IP addresses to your edge firewalls.
-For a further list of new IPs as well as any other applicable technical details click here.
+For a further list of new IPs as well as any other applicable technical details, click here.